 - How do I create a codicil?

-- Does my state require a statutory will?
-If so, how does this affect me?
+- Does my state offer a statutory will?